Written by John Urquhart BDS

 A lot of people are scared of the probe because for years, the ‘gold standard’ for checking for decay was to stick the probe in and give it a good shove!
 We now recognise that using too much force can compromise the tooth structure of an early lesion that has the potential to remineralise.
 While the explorer may still have to be used to figure out if decay is present, it is used much more discerningly and gently nowadays.

 Some dentists have a device called diagnodent.
-This is a gentle laser device that rests on the tooth, and shines a light so that the dentist knows if there is any decay in the tooth.
+This is a gentle laser device that rests on the tooth, and shines a light so that the dentist gets additional clues as to if there is any decay in the tooth.
 This means that your dentist may not have to poke at your teeth at all.
 However, they may need cleaned first to remove any debris and allow the device to work properly.

 Your dentist may also have a small handheld camera with which they can take close-up pictures of your teeth and then display them on a screen.
 These pictures can be used to explain things more thoroughly so you can see what is actually happening in your mouth.
 If you can’t stand the thought of looking at your teeth, please let your dentist know!